Who Are My Sophomore Year Advisers?

-During your sophomore year, you will be supported by an extensive network of advisers.
+During your sophomore year, you will be supported by an extensive network of advisers, including your Sophomore Adviser, Concentration Adviser, Resident Tutor and Allston Burr Resident Dean.
 As you progress in your studies, you'll benefit from the guidance of advisers in your residence and from specialist advisers in your chosen field.
 You'll also continue to build your own network of advisers, seeking multiple perspectives on how to make the most of your time at Harvard.

 We provide information on the role of the sophomore adviser, how students can approach meeting with their sophomore adviser, how to choose classes with an eye to exploring a field of study, and how to connect with and declare a concentration.